 We are committed to making a difference to society locally, nationally and internationally, and to contributing to the economic and social wellbeing of the Liverpool City region.
 Staff are supported in contributing to this through such initiatives as our volunteering framework Liv to Give, which provides for up to three days per academic year for staff to use on volunteering activities.

 We also support three Liv to Give charities per year which are nominated by staff and decided through a staff vote.

 We hold an institutional Silver Athena Swan Award recognising work undertaken to address gender inequality in careers in science, as well as a number of departmental Athena Swan Awards, including one Gold.

-The University is a member of the Stonewall Diversity Champions programme, demonstrating our commitment to ensuring that lesbian, gay, bisexual and trans (LGBT) employees are supported in the working environment, and as a public declaration of our support for LGBT equality and inclusion.
+The University is a member of the Stonewall Diversity Champions programme, demonstrating our commitment to ensuring that our LGBTQ+ employees are supported in the working environment, and as a public declaration of our support for LGBTQ+ equality and inclusion.

 We are also a Disability Confident Employer, recognising our commitment to recruiting, retaining and developing disabled staff.

 We have a range of staff networks and groups fostering a sense of community amongst groups sharing common interests.
 These networks include: